5733d9e2be6485d52ffa08870cabdee0/sandbox/use-cases/ansible-tower-integration/README.md

 2. A local Ansible Tower instance, run via [Vagrant](https://www.vagrantup.com/).
 3. A local OpenBridge instance configured with a bridge and at least one processor to match events that must trigger Ansible Tower job templates.
 How to configure it is described in the section below.
-4. The Ansible Gateway: a Quarkus application that acts as bridge between OpenBridge and the Ansible Tower installation.
+4. The Ansible Gateway: a Quarkus application that acts as bridge between SmartEvents and the Ansible Tower installation.
 In the real world it is supposed to be deployed inside the customer infrastructure.

 The flow of information is the following:

 1. Events are published to the local OpenBridge instance via its REST APIs.
 In this document we are using [curl](https://curl.se/) but whatever speaks REST can be used (e.g. [Postman](https://www.postman.com/)).
-2. The OpenBridge instance processes events and, if some of them match, specific new events formatted as `{"job_template_id": $ID}` are sent to a predetermined Kafka topic (in our case `ansible-gateway-in`).
+2. The SmartEvents instance processes events and, if some of them match, specific new events formatted as `{"job_template_id": $ID}` are sent to a predetermined Kafka topic (in our case `ansible-gateway-in`).
 These events specify the ID (as integer) of the job template we want to trigger.
 3. The Ansible Gateway listens for new events on the topic described above and, once a new one comes, it triggers the corresponding job template in Ansible Tower via its REST APIs.